ayatokura/ai-openscale/wos-frameworks-custom.md

 For a model that is not equivalent to {{site.data.keyword.pm_full}}, you must create a wrapper for the custom model that exposes the required REST API endpoints and bridge the input/output between {{site.data.keyword.aios_short}} and the actual custom machine learning engine.

+## When is a custom machine learning engine the best choice for me?
+{: #fmrk-workaround-enging-choice}

+A custom machine learning engine is the best choice when the following situations are true:

+- You are not using any available out-of-the-box products to serve your machine learning models.
+You have just developed your own system to do that.
+There is no, and will be no, direct support in {{site.data.keyword.aios_short}} for that.
+- The serving engine you are using from a 3rd-party supplier is not supported by {{site.data.keyword.aios_short}} yet.
+In this case, consider developing a custom machine learning engine as a wrapper to your original or native deployments.

 ## How it works
 {: #co-works}